Wilderness First Responder Course Packing List

 What to Bring With You Each Day

-- Wristwatch for checking vital signs (your hands will be busy and unavailable to hold your phone)
+- Wristwatch with second hand for checking vital signs (your hands will be busy and unavailable to hold your phone)

 - Paper and Pen or Pencil for taking notes (pencils work in the rain)